 There’s a Premium version that allows you to integrate with 3rd-party devices like a heart monitor in real-time, set custom goals and much more.

 Map My Ride is another great application for cyclists.
 It has not that appealing interface compared to Strava, but functionality is very similar.
 Routes library is probably even bigger.

 On the downside, the free version is packed with ads.
 But still, for the cyclists just starting to track their workouts, it’s more than enough.

-Bike Computer does what any, well, any bike computer will do – it provides real-time data about your ride in a sleek and accessible interface.
+Bike Computer does what any, well, at least basic dedicated bike computer will do – it provides real-time data about your ride in a sleek and accessible interface.
 Just make sure to get yourself a decent phone mount and you’re ready to go without buying expensive devices.

 It can integrate with Strava for logging your workouts and external HR monitors to give even more data.

 Another great feature is great-designed embeds for sharing on social networks with your friends.

 This the app for outdoor cyclists among us.
 ViewRanger has the best topographic maps in the world which are priced very reasonably for the level of detail they offer.

 A great feature of this app is Skyline, an amazing implementation of augmented reality that shows your routes in real-time on your phone screen.

 We hope you will never have a chance to use this app.
 However, it only needs around 60 megabytes of space on your smartphone, so just download and let it sit there, just in case.